Getting Better RV Wi-Fi Internet

 Relative to cellular & satellite connectivity, public Wi-Fi internet often ends up being:

-- Slower - Real-world public Wi-Fi is often just 1Mbps to 10Mbps, compared to increasingly common peak speeds of over 100+ Mbps on cellular and Starlink.
+- Slower - Real-world public Wi-Fi is often slower than alternatives, compared to cellular and Starlink.

-- Harder to Use - Many public Wi-Fi networks have "captive portals" that force you to agree to terms of service, pay for service, or log in with a password (sometimes rotating daily!).
-Jumping through these hoops can often be challenging or just annoying - particularly if you want to get multiple devices online at once.
+- Harder to Use - Many public Wi-Fi networks employ "captive portals" that require users to agree to the terms of service and potentially pay for the service, or log in with a password (which is sometimes rotated daily).
+Navigating these hoops can often be challenging or annoying, particularly if you want to connect multiple devices online simultaneously.

-- Less Secure - On cellular or Starlink, only your carrier (and law enforcement) can monitor what you are up to online.
-On public Wi-Fi networks, any machine connected to the same public network can attempt to snoop on you, as well as whoever owns and runs the Wi-Fi network.
+- Less Secure - On cellular or Starlink, only your carrier (and law enforcement) can monitor your online activity.
+On open public Wi-Fi networks, any machine connected to the same public network can attempt to snoop on you, as well as whoever owns and runs the Wi-Fi network.
+Some Wi-Fi networks are open and don't have even basic encryption.

-- Less Reliable - Wi-Fi signals are broadcast on unlicensed spectrum subject to interference and overloading.
-Crowded areas may have dozens of Wi-Fi networks attempting to share the same limited broadcast channels!
-Cellular and satellite networks, on the other hand, mostly operate on dedicated licensed channels and are not subject to this sort of free-for-all interference.
+- Less Reliable - Wi-Fi signals are broadcast on unlicensed spectrum that is subject to interference and overloading.
+Crowded areas may have dozens of Wi-Fi networks competing for the same limited broadcast channels.
+Cellular and satellite networks, on the other hand, primarily operate on dedicated, licensed channels and are not subject to this type of free-for-all interference.

-But even with cellular and satellite becoming dominant ways for RV and Boat internet - many libraries, coffee shops, RV parks, marinas, breweries, motels, municipal parks, and even fast-food restaurants offer free Wi-Fi.
-Behind the scenes, their Wi-Fi network may be using a hardwared internet source, like cable or fiber.
+But even with cellular and satellite becoming dominant ways for RV and Boat internet, many libraries, coffee shops, RV parks, marinas, breweries, motels, municipal parks, and even fast-food restaurants offer free Wi-Fi.
+Behind the scenes, their Wi-Fi network may be using a hardwired internet source, like cable or fiber, or potentially something much slower.

 There are also numerous paid Wi-Fi networks.
-And international travelers can often depend on local Wi-Fi networks when traveling abroad.
+International travelers can often rely on local Wi-Fi networks when traveling abroad.

-Although Wi-Fi has the potential to be blazingly fast over short distances, only a handful public Wi-Fi networks actually deliver on this promise.
+Although Wi-Fi has the potential to be blazingly fast over short distances, relatively few public Wi-Fi networks actually deliver on this promise.

 Factors Affecting RV Wi-Fi Internet Sources